 Doctors break up migraine medication into two main groups.
 You may use a drug to relieve your pain or medicine to prevent your pain.

-Your migraine therapy depends on how many times you have a headache, how bad they are, what symptoms happen alongside your attacks, and what other medical conditions you have.
+Your migraine therapy depends on how often you get them, how bad they are, your symptoms, and your other medical conditions.

 Your neurologist may also have advice about what to do, or not do, in your daily routine to help avoid your migraine triggers.